mickymacirl/CI-P2-Fruit/TESTING.md

 **Test Steps:**

-    Open the corresponding browser and open the Match 2 Fruit Game website.
+    1. Open the corresponding browser and open the Match 2 Fruit Game website.
-    Navigate to the Feedback page using the Feedback link.
+    2. Navigate to the Feedback page using the Feedback link.
-    Enter details in the First Name, Last Name, and Subject fields.
+    3. Enter details in the First Name, Last Name, and Subject fields.
-    Click the Submit button.
+    4. Click the Submit button.
-    The user should be redirected to the confirm.html page with the success message being displayed.

 **Expected:**